nazar0309/Guess-the-card/README.md

 ## Browser Compatibility

-Fiorente Restaurant website was tested on the following browsers with no visible issues for the user:
+Guess the card game was tested on the following browsers with no visible issues for the user:

 1.Google Chrome<br>
 2.Microsoft Edge<br>